cloudflare/workers.cloudflare.com/CONTRIBUTING.md

 ## Codebase

-We're generally _not_ looking for code contributions to Built with Workers – because there are a lot of moving parts, as well as developers/designers who need to review every PR incoming to the project, we are unable to accept HTML/CSS/JS contributions to the site.
+We're generally _not_ looking for code contributions to Built with Workers-because there are a lot of moving parts, as well as developers/designers who need to review every PR incoming to the project, we are unable to accept HTML/CSS/JS contributions to the site.

 ## Content